 Whether a substitute is readily available depends on the facts of each case.
 Here, the parties did not address the issue but the record was felt sufficient by the Court for it to do so.
 The ONCA thus found that the Vendor’s overall plan was the development of the subject property and other contiguous property kept by him as part of an overall subdivision plan.
 The option was to ensure the implementation of the plan.
 When the Purchaser did not build as promised the plan could not proceed.
 Therefore specific performance was the appropriate remedy.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters including commercial real estate disputes.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters including commercial real estate disputes.
 If you are involved in litigation resulting from a commercial real estate transaction or a related matter such as a breach of contract, an alleged fraud, or other issue, we can help.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation.